 Whether you need a Portugal online worker visa depends on your nationality and how long you’re going to be employed.
-There are several national visas options on the table for non-EU nationals.
+There are several national visa options on the table for non-EU nationals.

 Portugal tech visa

-- The applicant must be a third country national that doesn’t reside on the territory of the European Union
+- The applicant must be a third-country national that doesn’t reside in the territory of the European Union.

 - All tax obligations must be fulfilled

-- The applicant must have successfully completed Bachelor’s or an equivalent level – level 6, according to ISCED 2011, or level 5 (tertiary level education) with five year experience in specialized technical functions
+- The applicant must have successfully completed a Bachelor’s or an equivalent level – level 6, according to ISCED 2011, or level 5 (tertiary level education) with five years of experience in specialized technical functions.

 Portugal Visa Requirements

-Regardless of what type of visa you’re applying for, you must submit a visa application form to the Portuguese embassy or consulate in your home country.
+Regardless of what type of visa you’re applying for, you must submit a visa application form to the Portuguese Embassy or Portuguese Consulate in your home country.
 You must download a Portuguese visa application form for the Schengen Area.

 Portuguese visa processing time varies.
-It can take anywhere from two weeks up to two to three months, so start the Portuguese visa application process with these dates in mind.
+It can take anywhere from two weeks to two to three months, so start the Portuguese visa application process with this in mind.

-The following documentation for Portugal visa requirements are needed:
+The following documentation for Portugal visa requirements is needed: